alifsemi/alif_ensemble-vscode-multicore/README.md

 # VSCode Multicore Project based on Azure RTOS
 A simple multicore "Hello World" example project based on Azure RTOS with M55-HP and M55-HE applications.

-To build the projects for a supported board other than the DevKit, you may have to download the Board Library submodule.
+To build the projects for a supported board you need to download the Board Library submodule.
 From your local clone, do the following:
-1. *submodule init*
+1. *git submodule init*
-2. *submodule update*
+2. *git submodule update*
-3. Update the board.h file to pick the right variant of the board.
+3. Update the common/board.h file to pick the right variant of the board.
 By default the template will build for gen2 DevKit.

-**NOTE**: Current project does not utilize the board library.
-To be enabled in the future.
+## Build and launch multicore example
+1. Press F1 and "Run Tasks" and run the "Build multicore (debug)".
+This task builds both HP_app and HE_app projects as debug build. **NOTE:** CMSIS solution default build task builds only the core chosen by the context.
+2. Press F1 and "Run Tasks" and run the "Install Debug Stubs with Security Toolkit"
+3. Launch debug configuration "Alif Ensemble Multicore Debugging".
+This is configured as default when pressing the CMSIS solution debug icon.

 ## For building the application for a specific core:
-1. Make sure you select the configuration by pressing F1 and typing "select a configuration" and picking the core - HE or HP
-2. Press CTRL-SHIFT-B to build the porject.
-Default is set to build for executing from TCM
+1. Select the target-type (core) for the build context in CMSIS solution "Manage Solution Settings"
+2. Select "Alif Ensemble Debug (Cortex-Debug)" as Debug Configuration
+3. Build the project by clicking the CMSIS solution build icon (hammer)
-3. Press F1 and "Run Tasks" and run the "Install Debug Stubs with Security Toolkit"
+4. Press F1 and "Run Tasks" and run the "Install Debug Stubs with Security Toolkit"
 5. Press F5 to start debugging

-## For Multicore example build the projects for HE and HP using the step above.
-To debug both cores at the same time select
-launch configuration "Alif Ensemble Multicore Debugging"

 **To Do:**
 1. Currently both cores have to be loaded and executed.
 Support for HE to boot HP to be added.
-3. Add delays betweek LEDs ON and OFF to provide indication that the cores are running.
-4. Remove the RTSS Secure MHU pair from the number of MHU used.
+2. Remove the RTSS Secure MHU pair from the number of MHU used.
 Thus freeing up a pair of MHUs.

 ## Project Details:
 **Prerequisites**

-Setup the VSCode environment as outlined in [Getting Started with VSCode](https://alifsemi.com/download/AUGD0012).
-In addtion you need the following:
+Setup the VSCode environment as outlined in template project's [Getting started guide](https://github.com/alifsemi/alif_vscode-template/blob/master/doc/getting_started.md)

 	- Gen2 DevKit
-	- AlifSemi CMSIS pack v0.9.6 or above
+	- AlifSemi CMSIS pack v1.1.1 or above
-	- AzureRTOS pack 0.3.2 or above
+	- AzureRTOS pack 1.1.0 or above

 	- CMSIS components to be enabled in cproject file:
 		- SE runtime Services: